lzqsd/InverseRenderingOfIndoorScene/README.md

 The trained models can be downloaded from the [link](http://cseweb.ucsd.edu/~viscomp/projects/CVPR20InverseIndoor/models.zip).
 To test the models, please copy the models to the same directory as the code and run the commands as shown below.

 ## Train and test on the synthetic dataset
-To train the full models on the synthetic dataset, please run the following commands.
+To train the full models on the synthetic dataset, please run the commands
 * `python trainBRDF.py --cuda --cascadeLevel 0 --dataRoot DATA`: Train the first cascade of MGNet.
-* `python trainLight.py --cuda --cascadeLevel 0 --dataRoot DATA`: Train the first cascade of LightNet
+* `python trainLight.py --cuda --cascadeLevel 0 --dataRoot DATA`: Train the first cascade of LightNet.
+* `python trainBRDFBilateral.py --cuda --cascadeLevel 0 --dataRoot DATA`: Train the bilateral solvers.
 * `python outputBRDFLight.py --cuda --dataRoot DATA`: Output the intermediate predictions, which will be used to train the second cascade.
-* `python`
+* `python trainBRDF.py --cuda --cascadeLevel 1 --dataRoot DATA`: Train the first cascade of MGNet.
+* `python trainLight.py --cuda --cascadeLevel 1 --dataRoot DATA`: Train the first cascade of LightNet.
+* `python trainBRDFBilateral.py --cuda --cascadeLevel 1 --dataRoot DATA`: Train the bilateral solvers.
-To test the full models, pleas
+To test the full models on the synthetic dataset, please run the commands
+* ``

 ## Train and test on IIW dataset